Sum1Solutions/karen-read-trials/README.md

 **Not affiliated with the court or any party.
 For educational and informational use only.**

-_Last updated: June 1, 2025 - Prosecution case complete, defense case beginning_
+_Last updated: June 8, 2025 - Defense testimony ongoing_